OpenDSA/OpenDSA/RST/en/FLSlides/Turing.rst

    A :term:`halted configuration` occurs when the machine do not find a move from the given state using the tape letter (the current configuration).
-   In other words, TM halts if there is no :math:`\Delta` defined.
+   In other words, TM halts if there is no :math:`\delta` defined.
 That is why in this book we always assume that there are no transitions defined out of the final state.
 Therefore, any TM will halt once it entered a final state.